Meeting the child, not the diagnosis

-I work in a gender affirming way.
-Children and young people do not need to defend or justify their identity in the therapy room.
+I work in a gender-affirming way.
+Children don’t need to defend or justify their identity in the therapy room.

 Parents often contact me when: